guybedford/chomp-extensions/docs/npm.md

 ### Ejection

-When ejecting the template, auto installation is entirely removed, while an `npm:install` task for the package manager is left.
+When ejecting the template, auto installation is entirely removed, while an `npm:install` task is always injected for the configured package manager.

 ## package.json Task